 For this to happen, make sure you only use positive training techniques, as punishments or other negative training techniques might take a toll on your dog’s level of trust in his human.

 On the other hand, to build trust, training is necessary, but not enough.
 So make sure you interact with your dog on a daily basis for playtime and cuddles or petting.
+You may start running with your dog so you both benefit from the activity.

 Training your dog has ramifications in different aspects of your dog’s life, like safety.
 This means that you are able to keep your dog safe in risky situations, but also control it in situations when other people are wary of your pet.
 In short, better control of doggo means a better ability to keep it out of harm’s way.